henn1001/QSDL/README.md

 The QSDL Generator allows a domain model based approach to generate OpenAPI and GraphQL specifications.
 The Language is inspired by GraphQL with minor modifications to accommodate OpenAPI and sensible QoL features.

 The idea is offer a minimal approach to a API definition in order to define CRUD access to a domain model graph where domain objects have parent-child like dependencies.
-A simple Object definition in QSDL will generate the GET ALL / POST / GET / PUT / DELETE Operations in OpenAPI and GraphQL.
+A simple Object definition in QSDL will generate the GET ALL / POST / GET / PUT / PATCH / DELETE Operations in OpenAPI and GraphQL.

 ![gif](https://s8.gifyu.com/images/ezgif.com-video-to-gif590dea37aa704f90.gif)